Updated Fall 2017

 Our Editors' Choice Award winner for 2017 is the Eagle Creek Tarmac AWD Carry-On

 is tough to beat.
-Eagle Creek also makes the less expensive Tarmac Carry-On, a two-wheeled version of the same model
+Eagle Creek also makes a slightly less expensive Tarmac Carry-On

 Best Bang for the Buck